DFE-Digital/buying-for-schools/README.md

 Run load tests using Artillery against the Azure URL of the prod env

 ### ` $ npm run test:loadreport ` ###
-Launches a local website to explore the load report data.
+Launches a local website to explore the load report data, you must run the load test first!

 ## Code ##